mcheriyath/terraform/azure-rm-windows/README.md

   * azurerm_virtual_machine.winserver: "os_profile": required field is not set
   * azurerm_virtual_machine.winserver: compute.VirtualMachinesClient#CreateOrUpdate: Failure responding to request: StatusCode=400 -- Original Error: autorest/azure: Service returned an error.
 Status=400 Code="InvalidParameter" Message="Parameter 'osProfile' is not allowed.
-- Launch a Windows Instance from the Image imported from datacenter
+- Launch a Windows Instance from the Image imported from datacenter -- Apparently this is only possible with [AzureRM CLI or powershell.](http://www.codeisahighway.com/how-to-create-a-virtual-machine-from-a-custom-image-using-arm-and-azure-powershell-v1-0-x/)

 ## Troubleshooting
  - None for now.